 - For vata skin type with kapha imbalance, add ¼ teaspoon of Turmeric.

 Pitta Skin Type Moisturizer – Gently blend equal parts raw milk, banana, and papaya into a paste.
-Add the appropriate Skin Repair Herb based on your skin imbalance.
-Apply to the face for 2-10 minutes as a repairing moisturizer.
+Add the appropriate skin radiance herb based on your skin imbalance.
+Apply to the face for 2-10 minutes.
 Rinse thoroughly.

 - For pitta skin type with vata skin imbalance, add ¼ teaspoon of Brahmi.